 Now that you know annual surveys alone are insufficient, and there’s no one-size-fits-all solution to measuring engagement, is there any hope?
 Of course.

-Here are five steps you can take to create an efficient and effective way to track employee engagement in your organization:
+Here are six steps you can take to create an efficient and effective way to track employee engagement in your organization: